 Bring your own device plans typically come with a SIM that you put in your phone for service; however, different phones require different SIMs.
 For instance, the iPhone uses the nanoSIM while others use the larger Micro SIM, so be sure to check your SIM card before you order.

 3. How do you use your cell phone?

 No-contract BYOD phone plans offer a range of services and the cheaper plans may limit the amount of data, talk, and text you have each month.
-Cheap plans are perfect for casual users while the mid-range plans are the most cost-effective for moderate to heavy phone users.
-You can compare all cheap cell phone plans with our handy tool.
+The best cheap cell phone plans are perfect for casual users while the mid-range plans are the most cost-effective for moderate to heavy phone users.

 What are the Benefits of a BYOP Plan?